BlessonKu/webGui.js/README.md

 This is a fairly small and simple JavaScript library I made to assist in creating HTML pages with raw JavaScript.
 It's inspired off Roblox Lua.

+Free to use on your own projects, personal or commercial.

 ## <b>**Documentation**</b>
 Here's the low down on using this library!